realgs/skryptowe20/README.md

 List of packages, just FYI: flask, flask-caching, flask-limiter, requests, pandas.

 ## How to use API - PLN Exchange Rates
-Actually available currencies': USD, EUR, HUF, CHF, GBP, JPY, CZK, AED, BOB, KWD.
+Actually available currencies': USD, EUR, HUF, CHF, GBP, JPY, CZK, AED, BOB.
 These are also codes that you are supposed to put in {code}.
 Arguments marked as {single_date} / {from_date} / {till_date} must be formatted as: YYYY-MM-DD.
 Data is taken from [NBP Api](http://api.nbp.pl), so you can request data from 2002-01-02 till today.